chocolatetoothpaste/epoch/README.md

 **Breaking change**

-The epoch.from() method is being renamed epoch.diff().
-It might go away at some point, or it might get changed back.
+The epoch.from() method is reinstated, epoch.diff() will be introduced with new functionality in a future version.
+Please update your code.

 ### Easy to use